dusanjovanov/redonk/README.md

 ### `useSliceState(sliceKey: string)`

 Returns the state of the slice whose key you passed in.
+Only causes a render if you update that slice.

 ```tsx
 const counterState = useSliceState('counter');